If Jesus Rose from the Dead, then (#21) It Would Have Radically Changed the Disciples

 1. Share

-5 2
+7 2

 As [Peter and John] were speaking to the people, the priests and the captain of the temple guard and the Sadducees came up to them, being greatly disturbed because they were teaching the people and proclaiming in Jesus the resurrection from the dead.
 And they laid hands on them and put them in jail until the next day, for it was already evening.
 Acts 4:1-3

-When you are making a defense for the resurrection, you will eventually be led to speak of some of the “circumstantial” evidence, most particularly, the radical change in the disciples and the subsequent birth and explosion of Christianity along with its deep impact on the world.
+When you are making a defense for the resurrection, you will eventually be led to speak of some of the “circumstantial” evidence, particularly, the radical change in the disciples and the subsequent birth and explosion of Christianity along with its deep impact on the world.

 Our opening passage is from Acts 4, which we are going to walk through.
 This takes place after the resurrection and after Pentecost, for which Jesus commanded the disciples to wait.
 We will eventually reach that event in this series of articles, but the coming of the Holy Spirit is tied directly to the resurrection.
 Jesus said that if He didn’t go away, the Holy Spirit would not come.
 And now, Peter and John are found preaching boldly throughout Jerusalem, “proclaiming in Jesus the resurrection of the dead”.
 The immediate preface to this chapter has Peter and John, in the name of Jesus, healing a man lame from birth.
-When the crowd then gathered because of this miracle, Peter preached his second sermon.
-The result of these things is found in verse 4:
+When the crowd gathered because of this miracle, Peter preached his second sermon.
+The result of these things is found in verse four:

 But many of those who had heard the message believed; and the number of the men came to be about five thousand.